HenrySarukh/PythonData/README.md

 # PythonData
-Working with database on python using tinter
+Working with database on python using tinter(Windows)